The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Dynamical preliminaries

 \end{defn}

-An formulation that is equivalent and more convenient for us is, let $\nu_{\min}$ be the supremum of all $\nu$ such that (\ref{eq: exponential property of the flow}) holds, and let $\mu_{\max}$ be the maximal (asymptotic) expansion rate along $T\Gamma$, then
+A formulation that is equivalent and more convenient for us is, let $\nu_{\min}$ be the supremum of all $\nu$ such that (\ref{eq: exponential property of the flow}) holds, and let $\mu_{\max}$ be the maximal (asymptotic) expansion rate along $T\Gamma$, then

 Intuitively, (\ref{eq: exponential property of the flow}) means that the flow is hyperbolic in the $E^{u/s}-$directions, which are normal to $\Gamma$.
-And the additional assumptions below says the expansion/contraction on $E^{u/s}$ is considerably stronger than any expansion and contraction occurring in the flow on $\Gamma$.
+And the additional assumption \eqref{eq:r-NH} means that the expansion/contraction on $E^{u/s}$ is considerably stronger than any expansion and contraction occurring in the flow on $\Gamma$.
 Now the $\infty-$normally hyperbolic trapping is defined as: \begin{defn} If the trapping for $\varphi^{\textbf{t}}$ is eventually absolutely $r$ -normally hyperbolic trapping for all $r \in \N$, then we say that it is $\infty-$normally hyperbolic trapping. \end{defn}